 You can acquire Collaborate as a package for Unity versions 2018.3 or higher.

-Collaborate version 3.0 is verified and packaged with the Unity Engine.
-To use the Package Manager to change Collaborate versions in your Project, follow these steps:
+Collaborate version 1.2.16 is verified and packaged with the Unity engine.
+You may use the Package Manger to change Collaborate versions in your Project, by following these steps: